screepers/screepers-standards/segment_protocols/roomneeds.md

 ## Format

-The protocol message is an object with room names as the keys that point to another object which contains resources as a key with the value needed as a value.
+The protocol message is an object with room names as the keys that point to another object which contains resources as a key with the amount needed as a value.
+The value may be replaced with a simple `true` boolean to show that the reseource is needed.

 ## Example